The Difference Between Replacement Cost and Actual Cash Value

 What About Items That Are Obsolete?

-Specialty items that can not be replaced, for example, collections, antiques, and fine arts should always be discussed with your insurance representative before a claim occurs.
-This will allow you to get the proper advice about how to protect the value with the right type of insurance.
+Specialty items that cannot be replaced, such as collectibles, antiques, and fine arts, should always be discussed with your insurance representative before a claim occurs.
+This will allow you to get the proper advice regarding how to protect the value with the right type of insurance.

-Can You Get Replacement Cost If Your Building Was Under-Insured?
+What If Your Building Was Underinsured?